Swimming at the 2024 Summer Olympics – Men's 200-metre breaststroke: Final

 The final took place at 21:59 on 31 July.
 Marchand led from beginning to end, finishing with a new Olympic and European record of 2:05.85.
 Stubblety-Cook was 0.93 seconds behind Marchand at the 15 metre mark, and SwimSwam later opined that Marchand's "opening 15 metres won him 200 breast gold over Stubblety-Cook".
 Over the remainder of the race, Stubblety-Cook swam himself into second position, and he won the silver medal with a time of 2:06.79.
-Corbeau won bronze with 2:07.90, ahead of Dongm who finished fourth with 2:08.46.
+Corbeau won bronze with 2:07.90, ahead of Dong Zhihao who finished fourth with 2:08.46.
 In a post-race analysis, SwimSwam noted that Marchand and Stubblety-Cook swam almost the same speed on average during the breaststroke portions of the race, and that Marchand's lead was instead built up during the turns and underwater sections.

 Marchand's win won him his third gold of the 2024 Games and second gold of the night, as he had won the men's 200 metres butterfly earlier in the evening.
 He was the first swimmer to win two Olympic events on the same night since 1976, when Kornelia Ender won the 100 metres butterfly and 200 metres freestyle for East Germany.
 He also achieved Olympic records in both races.
 After the race, Michael Phelps, the most decorated Olympian of all time, called it the "greatest double in our sport ever".
 Marchand also became the first swimmer to win both breaststroke and butterfly events at the same Games.
 Additionally, Corbeau's bronze was the first swimming medal for the Netherlands at the games.